 The poor sightseeing conditions do not make the complainer ask for a removal of the partition.
 Instead, he takes the opportunity to suggest a renovation of the lower windings of the spiral ramp, in which the street kids are playing ball.
 “When this is done,” he writes, “the access to the bottom of the tower should be blocked like it is at the top, with the exception of the hours during which the University Library is open, where a man ought to stand by the entrance in order to keep boys and ragamuffins from practicing their wickedness there”.

-Some decades later, another partition really was constructed, this time in the form of a “wooden railing” just above the entrance to the Church of the Holy Trinity’s organ loft.
+Some decades later, another partition really was constructed, this time in the form of a “wooden railing” just above the entrance to the Trinity Church’s organ loft.
 Allegedly, it happened around 1870, which fits well with the fact that there was no longer a need for free access to the University Library at that time, since the library was moved in 1861.

 There is no absolute certainty about when the two, or three, partition walls were removed, but the two lower ones, at least, seem to have disappeared during a renovation in 1921-22, even though these two, oddly enough, still figure on some drawings that were based on measurements, which were made by the Round Tower in 1923-25.